philgyford/python-halftone/README.md

 ### `save_channels`

-A boolean value, whether to also save each of the four CMYK channels as separate images.
-If so, the files will have the letter appended to the filename, like `puppy_halftoned_c.jpg`.
+Whether to also save each of the four CMYK channels as separate images.
+If `None`, then this isn't done.
+If `"color"` four extra files will be saved, one per channel.
+If `"grayscale"`, then the same but each of those channel files will be grayscale.
+The files will have the color letter appended to the filename, like `puppy_halftoned_c.jpg` for the cyan channel.

-Default: `False`
+Default: `None`

 ### `scale`